nunores/Seat-Management-Service/README.md

 ### User stories
 1. As an atendee, I want to be able to see the seat availability for each conference, so that I can consider all options.

-2. As an user, I want to be able to choose a conference, so that I can see the seats for each event.
+Value: Must-Have
+Effort: M
+Acceptance Tests:

+* **Given** that I am an user and I want to check the seat availability of a conference.
+  **When** I select a specific conference, **then** I should be shown the layout of the conference room, showing all available and unavailable seats.

-3. As an atendee, I want to be able to reserve a seat, so that I can safely attend the event.
+2. As an atendee, I want to be able to reserve a seat, so that I can safely attend the event.
+Value: Must-Have
+Effort: L
+Acceptance Tests:

-4. As the administration, I want each atendee to have to check-in, so that each atendee may sit on the seat they have reserved.
+3. As the administration, I want each atendee to have to check-in, so that each atendee may sit on the seat they have reserved.
+Value: Should-Have
+Effort: M
+Acceptance Tests:

-5. As an atendee, I want to be to cancel a reservation once I've made one, so that I'm free to back away from that commitment.
+4. As an atendee, I want to be to cancel a reservation once I've made one, so that I'm free to back away from that commitment.
+Value: Should-Have
+Effort: L
+Acceptance Tests:

-6. As part of the administration, I want to be able to change the layout of each conference room, so that the seats can be correctly booked.
+5. As part of the administration, I want to be able to change the layout of each conference room, so that the seats can be correctly booked.
+Value: Could-Have
+Effort: L
+Acceptance Tests:

-7. As part of the administration, I want to be able to see the seats that need to be sanitized, so that I can send a team to clean them later.
+6. As part of the administration, I want to be able to see the seats that need to be sanitized, so that I can send a team to clean them later.
+Value: Could-Have
+Effort: M
+Acceptance Tests:

-8. As the administration, I want to be able to manage the conferences, so that I organize the timetable and location for the events.
+7. As the administration, I want to be able to manage the conferences, so that I organize the timetable and location for the events.
+Value: Should-Have
+Effort: S
+Acceptance Tests:

-9. As an user, I want to be able to register, so that I can access the application.
+8. As an user, I want to be able to register and log in, so that I can access the application.
+Value: Must-Have
+Effort: S
+Acceptance Tests:
+* **Given** that I am an user, I am prompted to log in.
+  **When** I don't have an account and press the "register" button, **then** I should go to the register page.

+* **Given** that I am an user, I am prompted to log in.
+  **When** I already have a valid account, **then** I should go to the home page.

+* **Given** that I am an user, and I want to log in.
+  **When** I input invalid data, **then** I should be warned with a message of "Invalid Information".

+* **Given** that I am an user, and I want to register.
+  **When** I input valid data, **then** I should go to the home page.

+* **Given** that I am an user, and I am prompted to register.
+  **When** I already have an account and press the "login" button, **then** I should go to the login page.

+* **Given** that I am an user, and I want to register.
+  **When** I input invalid data, **then** I should be warned with a message of "Invalid Information".

-10. As an atendee, I want to be able to see if the seat I reserved has been cleaned, so that I can safely watch the talk.
+9. As an atendee, I want to be able to see if the seat I reserved has been cleaned, so that I can safely watch the talk.
+Value: Could-Have
+Effort: M
+Acceptance Tests:

 **INVEST in good user stories**.
 You may add more details after, but the shorter and complete, the better.
 In order to decide if the user story is good, please follow the [INVEST guidelines](https://xp123.com/articles/invest-in-good-stories-and-smart-tasks/).